rocketacademy/bootcamp-docs/logistics/linkedin-education-badge.md

 ## Introduction

-Software Engineering Bootcamp students can add Rocket Academy to the Education sections of their LinkedIn profiles.
+Coding Bootcamp students can add Rocket Academy to the Education sections of their LinkedIn profiles.
 Here are instructions.

 ## 1. Go to your LinkedIn profile page and click "**Add profile section"**